How to Inspect HVAC Systems for Moisture Damage

 - Darkened areas indicating repeated moisture exposure

-- Loose or poorly sealed duct connections
+- Loose, disconnected, or poorly sealed duct joints

 Moisture on duct surfaces often suggests temperature imbalance or insulation issues rather than a direct leak.
 Over time, this can affect airflow performance and spread moisture into surrounding materials.